 Idaho Falls is home to just over 61,000 residents over an area of 23.14 sq. miles, giving it a population density rate of 2,652 residents per square mile.
 To put this in perspective the city of Seattle, Washington boasts a population of just over 600,000 in 2018 and stretches across 142.07 square miles with a density rate of 7,251 residents per square mile.
 Perhaps, a comparison with a similar-population sized city such as Napa, California would be more helpful.
 The city of Napa boasts a population of around 79,263 for 2018 with an area of 18.05 sq. miles leaving it with a population density rate of 4,526.91 residents per square mile.
 In comparison, Idaho Falls has a much lower density rate to these cities and many others.
 One of a few considerations that may be made prior to relocating is what the potential commute is going to be like depending on which preferred route is chosen.
 Fortunately, the Idaho Transportation Department publishes frequently updated statistical reports with a monthly volume comparison report YTD that outlines by county, highway or interstate and the volume of traffic that has either increased or decreased YTD for that month in comparison to the previous year and by what percentage.
 For many, highway or interstate travel does not apply and will have no impact on the overall decision-making process when considering Idaho Falls Duplexes, though, for others saving a few minutes of time each day by routing out a travel plan may be helpful.
 Another interesting fact is that Idaho Falls boasts 6 zip codes that currently cover this entire area.
-This may come in handy or be helpful when searching for a home, land or real estate in the area.
-The current zip codes for the Idaho Falls region are 83401, 83402, 83403, 83404, 83405, 83415.
+This may come in handy or be helpful when searching for a home, land, or real estate in the area.
+The current zip codes for the Idaho Falls region include 83401 and 83404 to name a few.

 Idaho Falls Area Attractions